typeable/validationt/README.md

 # ValidationT

-A very small validation data library.
+A simple data validation library.
+The main idea is to provide an easy way to validate web form data by aggregating errors for each field.

 ## Usage